-(a) Schedule 4.6(a) contains an accurate and complete list of all patents, patent applications, registered trademarks, trademarks, trademark applications, registered trade names, trade name applications, registered copyrights, copyright applications and domain name registrations included in the Business Intellectual Property.
+(a) Schedule 4.6(a) contains an accurate and complete list of all patents, patent applications, registered trademarks, trademark applications, registered trade names, trade name applications, registered copyrights, copyright applications and domain name registrations included in the Business Intellectual Property.
 To the Knowledge of Seller and except as set forth on Schedule 4.6(a), Seller or a Seller Subsidiary is validly licensed to use, or otherwise has the right to use, all of the Business Intellectual Property.
 There are no restrictions on the direct and indirect transfer of any contract, or any interest therein, held by Seller or any Seller Subsidiary in respect of such Business Intellectual Property, except as set forth on Schedule 4.6(a) or except as would not reasonably be expected, individually or in the aggregate, to require payment by or result in a loss to the Company of more than \$25,000.
 Except as set forth in Schedule 4.6(a) or as would not reasonably be expected, individually or in the aggregate, to require payment by or result in a loss to the Company of more than \$25,000, as of the date hereof, neither Seller nor any Seller Subsidiary has received since January 1, 2000 any written, or to the Knowledge of Seller, any oral notice that it is in default (or with the giving of notice or lapse of time or both, would be in default) under any contract to use such Business Intellectual Property and none of the Business Intellectual Property has been, or will be, charged with Liens by Seller and the Seller Subsidiaries or otherwise, other than (x) Liens released at the Closing and (y) Permitted Liens.
 Except as set forth on Schedule 4.6(a), none of the Business Intellectual Property is subject to any pending or, to the Knowledge of Seller, threatened challenge or reversion and, to the Knowledge of Seller, the consummation of the transactions contemplated by this Agreement and the Ancillary Agreements shall not create any right of termination, cancellation or reversion with respect thereto anywhere in the world.
-Except as set forth on Schedule 4.6(a), none of the Business Intellectual Property rights of any third party, and there is no claim for damages or any proceeding pending or threatened against Seller or any Seller Subsidiary with respect thereto.
-To the Knowledge of Seller, no person is infringing or otherwise acting adversely with respect to Seller's or any Seller Subsidiary with respect of any of the Business Intellectual Property as of the date hereof.
+Except as set forth on Schedule 4.6(a), none of the Business Intellectual Property that is owned by Seller or any Seller Subsidiary is licensed to any person or entity.
+To the Knowledge of Seller, use of the Business Intellectual Property does not infringe on or misappropriate any Intellectual Property rights of any third party, and there is no claim for damages or any proceeding pending or threatened against Seller or any Seller Subsidiary with respect thereto.
+To the Knowledge of Seller, no person is infringing or otherwise acting adversely with respect to Seller's or any Seller Subsidiary's rights under or in respect of any of the Business Intellectual Property as of the date hereof.